ihechikara/ihechikara-blog/src/pages/posts/how-to-use-route-parameter-in-expressjs.md

 In the next example, you'll see how to make the requests dynamic based of user request/input instead of creating them manually.

 ### Example 2 - How To Create Routes With Parameters
-To use route parameters, you have to add a parameter name/variable denoting the parameter to the URL/route.
+To use route parameters, you have to add a parameter name/variable to the URL/route.
 You can call this variable whatever you want.
 Since we're look for a user ID, we'll use an `id` varaible.

 We'll have something like this: `/api/users/:id`